-Kay Pitre left her job with the federal government a year ago and has now launched an online business called
+Kay Pitre left her job with the federal government a year ago and has now launched an online business called My Yoga Playground.

 "I decided five years ago that I wanted to make a huge 360 shift in what I was doing in my life so I became a certified health coach and a certified yoga teacher," explained Pitre.

 "And then it came to a point where I had to say: am I going to do something with this or am I just going to keep working for the federal government for the rest of my life?"